wavemaker/docs/learn/app-development/deployment/configuration-management.md

 db.hrdb.password=${db_password}
 ```

-During the application start, the WaveMaker application will try to resolve the `db_password` by applying one of the options explained below.
+When the application starts, the WaveMaker application will try to resolve the `db_password` by applying one of the options when deploying an Immutable war.

 ## Deploying an Immutable war